Central venous catheter - flushingCentral venous access device - flushing; CVAD - flushing

 You will flush your catheter in a sterile (very clean) way.
 Follow these steps:

 - Wash your hands for 30 seconds with soap and water.
 Be sure to wash between your fingers and under your nails.
+Remove all jewelry from your fingers before washing.

 - Dry with a clean paper towel.